Epiphyllum Anguliger Care: Complete Guide

 - Botanical name: Epiphyllum Anguliger

-- Common name: Zigzag cactus, epiphyte cactus
+- Common name: Zigzag cactus, epiphytic cactus

 - Family: Cactaceae